eMail: Dave Shogren

 My Website-support work involves normal HTML (no Dreamweaver, etc. for me!), PERL, some CSS, Wordpress installation/use-of, etc. Nothing dramatic, straight-forward, and enjoyable.

-I do a lot with PaintShop Pro (photos, etc.) and a lot with flash-videos using Open Source support (not FLASH); I use Pinnacle for video - editing / creation.
+I do a lot with PaintShop Pro (photos, etc.) and a lot with videos using Visual Studio (previously used Pinnacle) for video - editing / creation.

 I have no interest in the current "social media" sites and never use them.